hiltmon/hiltmon.github.io/content/blog/update-hugo-for-node-16-github-pages/index.md

 Recently, GitHub updated actions from Node 12 to Node 16 (See [GitHub Actions: All Actions will begin running on Node16 instead of Node12](https://github.blog/changelog/2022-09-22-github-actions-all-actions-will-begin-running-on-node16-instead-of-node12/)).
 As a result, Hugo deploys will fail.
 All I saw was that I committed the updated site, and the deploy did not happen.

-To make it work again, you need to update your `gh-pages.yml` in the hidden `.github/workflows` folder to refelect the new Ubuntu and `checkout` versions:
+To make it work again, you need to update your `gh-pages.yml` in the hidden `.github/workflows` folder to reflect the new Ubuntu and `checkout` versions:

 <!--more -->